 Bitterness graph scale: 4 out of 10

 Body graph scale: 2 out of 10

 A classic West coast amber ale named after Brewmaster Bob’s second son.
 Deceiving, as the hop aroma leads you to believe your palate will be assaulted.
-But, only 13% of the hops are added in more than 13% of the boil time; yielding a beer intense in hop aroma and flavor, with only a faint bitterness and nice light chocolate and caramel malt backbone lingering.
+Using a technique called “hopbursting,” two-thirds of the bitterness came from a massive hop addition of Falconer’s Flight 7C’s with 13 minutes left in the boil, yielding a beer intense in hop aroma and flavor, with only a faint bitterness and nice light chocolate and caramel malt backbone lingering.

 American Amber Ale

 Aroma: Malty, sweet and rich, which often has a chocolate, caramel, nutty and/or toasty quality.
 Hop aroma is typically low to moderate.
 Some interpretations of the style may feature a stronger hop aroma, a citrusy American hop character, and/or a fresh dry-hopped aroma (all are optional).
 Fruity esters are moderate to very low.
 The dark malt character is more robust than other brown ales, yet stops short of being overly porter-like.
 The malt and hops are generally balanced.
 Moderately low to no diacetyl.

 Appearance: Light to very dark brown color.
 Clear.
 Low to moderate off-white to light tan head.

 Flavor: Medium to high malty flavor (often with caramel, toasty and/or chocolate flavors), with medium to medium-high bitterness.
 The medium to medium-dry finish provides an aftertaste having both malt and hops.
 Hop flavor can be light to moderate, and may optionally have a citrusy character.
 Very low to moderate fruity esters.
 Moderately low to no diacetyl.